asaravia-butler/GeneLab_Data_Processing/Metagenomics/Remove_human_reads_from_raw_data/workflow-usage.md

 ```

 ### 2. Downloading the workflow template files
 All files required for utilizing the workflow are in the [workflow-template](workflow-template) directory.
-To get a copy of that directory on to our system, we can copy the address of that directory, paste it into [GitZip here](http://kinolien.github.io/gitzip/), and then click download.
+To get a copy of that directory on to our system, we can copy the github web address of that directory, paste it into [GitZip here](http://kinolien.github.io/gitzip/), and then click download.

 ### 3. Modifying the variables in the config.yaml file